18 Stafford Terrace (Linley Sambourne House)

 We combined a visit to Stafford Terrace with an excursion to nearby Leighton House Museum, both under the care of the Royal Borough of Kensington and Chelsea.
 The house is located in the middle of Stafford Terrace, in the midst of similar 19th-century terraced houses, and is indistinguishable from its neighbours save for a colourful first-floor window.

 There was no sign outside the entrance when we arrived; in fact we walked back and forth several times, wondering if we had come to the right place, before we realised that the entrance was down a set of servant's stairs in the half-basement, where the former scullery now serves as a shop and visitor entrance.

-hen Edward Linley Sambourne lived here, from the furniture to family mementos.
+When Edward Linley Sambourne lived here, from the furniture to family mementoes.
 The interior rooms have that wonderful Victorian clutter, with seemingly every spare inch filled with art or personal objects.
 There are numerous guides on hand, as well as information placards in each room, and a wonderful 'servant' in period costume who told us all about the family and how they lived.